 (a) Partial release of the escrow or bond shall be approved by the City Engineer as the required reclamation improvements have been completed and inspected.

 (b) The 15% amount of the bond or escrow shall be retained for a period of one year from the date of final inspection approval by the City Engineer to guarantee the reclamation from defect in either, slope stability, storm drainage or vegetation.
+Review by the engineer who prepared the reclamation improvements plan may be required to ensure completion of the plans according to their specifications.

 (10) Time limit for reclamation.
 Developer shall be required to reclaim the site in accordance with the approved reclamation plan within six months following the expiration of the temporary period or discontinued use of the pit.